ZiyuCao421/CP5403LLM/report/CP5403_A2_Report_EN.md

 ## AI-use declaration (adapt to the course policy)

-Generative AI was used as a drafting and language-editing aid.
-The system design, Colab execution, data inspection, result validation, and final factual checking were reviewed by the student.
+MiniMax and Codex were used for brainstorming, drafting, language editing, bilingual checking, and presentation planning.
+The student reviewed the system design, Colab execution, data inspection, result validation, citations, and final factual claims.
 All reported runs and limitations should be retained only if the student can explain and reproduce them during the presentation.

 ## References